Law of Jersey: Customary law

-Custom is a source of law in the Jersey legal system.
-It has been described as "the product of generally accepted usage and practice.
-It has no formal sanction or authority behind it other than the general consensus of opinion within the community".
-It differs from English common law where rules stated by a judge of a senior court are binding law because they are stated by a judge.
-In customary law, the role of the judiciary is to look for evidence of what is "generally accepted usage and practice".
+Custom holds a significant position within the legal system of Jersey.
+It is regarded as the foundation of Jersey law and has been described as 'the product of generally accepted usage and practice'.
 Many rules of customary law have crystallised to such an extent (through repeated acknowledgment by the Royal Court and in the way people conduct their affairs) that everyone accepts them as binding without discussion.
-The boundaries of the parishes, the existence of the office of Bailiff, and various rules relating to possession of land and inheritance fall into this category.
-Many rules of customary law are to be found discussed in the texts of the 'commentators' and the case law of the Jersey courts.
-Where the works of the commentators do not deal with situation, the Jersey courts look at factual evidence to work out is the "generally accepted usage and practice".
+Examples of such rules include the boundaries of the parishes, the existence of the office of Bailiff and various rules relating to possession of land and inheritance.

+Customary law has no formal, authoritative backing; it relies on 'the general consensus of opinion within the community'.
+This differs from English common law, in which judicial statements of a judge in a senior court establish binding laws simply because they are stated by a judge.
+The texts of legal 'commentators' and the case law of Jersey courts provide discussions of many customary law rules.
+However, where these do not adequately address a specific situation, Jersey courts examine factual evidence to work out the 'generally accepted usage and practice'.

 The customary law of the Duchy of Normandy is particularly influential as a source of law in Jersey, even though Jersey ceased to part of Normandy in 1204.
 Norman law developed in two main epochs – the "Ancienne coutume" (1199–1538) and the "Coutume reformée" (1538–1804).